Acupuncture & Electro-Therapeutics Research

 After suggested revisions for improvement, once the paper is going to be officially accepted for publication, please adhere to the guidelines below:

 Include a cover letter, and insert “Acupuncture & Electro-Therapeutics Research Submission” in the subject line of the email.
 The cover letter should contain the name, address, telephone #, fax # and email address of the author responsible for correspondence.
 Follow the General Manuscript Form guidelines below to prepare the manuscript, figures, and tables.

-When the manuscript is accepted for publication, the author(s) will be required to provide 2 hard copies of the final manuscript and a high-resolution PDF file.
+When the manuscript is accepted for publication, the author(s) will be required to provide a high-resolution PDF file.
 Manuscripts are accepted for consideration with the understanding that they have not been published elsewhere except in abstract form and are not concurrently under review elsewhere.
 Material accepted for publication will not be released publicly prior to its appearance in the journal.